Gabardone/SwiftUX/README.md

 a useful way.
 As such, I cannot recommend for anyone else to use it as it currently stands.
 I will happily take feedback anyway.

+Simple adapters for use with UIKit/AppKit can be found at https://github.com/Gabardone/UIComponents

 Currently in use in https://github.com/Gabardone/LunchQuest.git as a first test case.